 Their dedication to offering users solid plans shine through in the range of VPS plans they have.
 With five to choose from, these plans still manage to span a very broad spectrum of needs.
 Impressively, even their starter plan at only $19.99 comes powered by four CPU cores.

-AltusHost is a well-known premium hosting provider that is extremely Euro-centric.
+AltusHost is a well-known premium, no-overselling hosting provider that is extremely Euro-centric.
 Based in the Netherlands, it provides rock-solid customer support and server locations in Bulgaria, the Netherlands, and Sweden.

 It isn’t any run-of-the-mill service provider and does not offer shared hosting plans.
 Their solutions are geared more towards business deployment but we think AltusHost may also be the right call for individual bloggers who want a reliable EU-based hosting solution